danidask/kicad2jlcpcb/README.md

 ### How to generate the fabrication files

+#### POS File

+The .pos file (footprint position) must be the first file to generate.
+From Pcbnew (layout view) File -> Fabrication Outputs -> pos file
+options: CSV format, mm unit, and "single file for board" Leave "Output directory" blank to generate the file in the project root.
+"Generate position file" and "close"
+This have a generic format and will be converted to the rigth format in the next step

+#### BOM File

-schema > tools > generate bill of materials
+Eeschema > tools > generate bill of materials
 <img src="images/screenshot_01.png" alt="screenshot">

 write this in "command line" field, and then click "generate"